Why Is It Important To Practice Fundamentals First?

 Tone, value, and light/shadow is a trickier subject to start with.
 It is absolutely vital but it’s tough to solely focus on value before you understand basic concepts like form.

-My top suggestion is to start with a lesson plan that teaches you everything at once.
-The more you practice everything the more well-rounded your skills will become.
+My suggestion is to start with a lesson plan that teaches you one fundamental at a time.
+But the more you practice everything the more well-rounded your skills will become.
 Eventually you’ll realize which areas need more TLC.